Mueller-Weiss Disease and Midfoot Pain

-Getting the right shoe size is an important part of proper foot health.
-Seek the assistance of David Lambarski, DPM from Northeast Foot Care.
-Our doctor will provide the care you need to keep you pain-free and on your feet.
+Some foot conditions may require additional professional care.
+If you have any concerns, contact David Lambarski, DPM of Northeast Foot Care.
+Our doctor can provide the care you need to keep you pain-free and on your feet.

 If you have any questions, please feel free to contact our offices located in Amsterdam and Clifton Park, NY .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.